 The key purposes of the Research Excellence Framework (REF) include:

-This major exercise is undertaken by the four UK higher education funding bodies (the Higher Education Funding Council for England, the Higher Education Funding Council for Wales, the Scottish Funding Council and the Department for the Economy in Northern Ireland).
+This major exercise is undertaken by the four UK higher education funding bodies (UK Research and Innovation, the Higher Education Funding Council for Wales, the Scottish Funding Council and the Department for the Economy in Northern Ireland).

 The REF was first conducted in 2014, replacing the Research Assessment Exercise (RAE).

-The development of the next exercise is now well underway:
+The development of the next exercise is now well underway and scheduled to take place in 2021.

 For funder and publisher OA policies, please consult the following links: